How can managers best support employees’ mental health

 Workplace wellness programs for mental health typically teach stress management skills.
 Programs that promote positive emotions may also improve productivity.

 While these programs can have a meaningful, positive impact on health, employee participation is often limited.
-To increase participation, it is very important to include workers in decisions about which programs to adopt.
+It is very important to include workers in decisions about which programs to adopt to increase participation.

 4. Fighting mental health stigma by changing norms

-Employees experiencing mental illness or just mental health struggles often face substantial stigma.
+Employees can experience substantial stigma because of mental illness or their mental health struggles.
 They might avoid treatment because they are concerned about losing their job or being viewed differently.

-Employers and managers can tackle stigma at the structural level by thinking and talking about mental health concerns the same way they deal with physical ones and also by increasing mental health literacy within their company.
+Employers and managers can support employees' mental health and tackle stigma at the structural level by thinking about mental health concerns the same way they deal with physical ones and by increasing mental health literacy within their company.

-Companies can also develop programs in which workers can hear people with mental illness describe their own challenges and how they overcame them.
+Companies can also develop programs where employees can hear people with mental illness describe their challenges and how they overcame them.
 Research shows creating these social contacts can reduce stigma, at least in the short term.

 5. Nurturing social support through teamwork